Lay3rLabs/avs-toolkit/README.md

 ## Verifier

 When the AVS has been triggered and completes its work, it submits this work to the blockchain.
-However, the results need to go through a security vetting process they can be trusted.
+However, the results need to go through a security vetting process before they can be trusted.
 The first step in this process is the Verifier.

 In theory, the verifying logic can be anything that fulfills the requirements for a given product.
 In practice, this logic almost always follows some common scheme: